azieky/Mod_3_Project/README.md

 ## Analysis

    After formatting our data into a useable state, we used various categorization and statistical analysis methods to find answers to our business questions.
+We took different machine learning algorithm and tried to find algorithm which predict accurately.
+We used K-Nearest Neighbor, Logistic Regression, Random Forest Classifier, and Decision Tree Classifier.
+Also, for our metric classification we chose Recall.
+The reason we chose Recall was because we don’t want to accidentally discharge a heart disease patient.
+Also, we wanted to classify the maximum number of patients who end up having a cardiac disease with the positive class.
+After we ran several models, Random Forest Classifier had the highest score in our model testing.

 #### 1. Which age group had the highest heart disease?